I Have a Team but Still Do Everything Myself: The Fix

 “What would make this easier?”

-Review the RESULT.
-If the outcome is good, their process is fine - even if it’s not your process.
+Review the result first.
+If the outcome is good, their process is fine, even if it isn’t the way you would have done it.

-If the outcome isn’t met, help them troubleshoot.
-But don’t take it back.
-Help them figure out how to improve.
+If the outcome isn’t met, help them troubleshoot and figure out how to improve, but don’t take the work back.

 Day 7: Debrief and Expand